I. L. Peretz: Works

 Peretz wrote in both Hebrew and Yiddish.
 A writer of social criticism, sympathetic to the labor movement, Peretz wrote stories, folk tales and plays.
 Liptzin characterizes him as both a realist - "an optimist who believed in the inevitability of progress through enlightenment" - and a romanticist, who "delved into irrational layers of the soul and sought to set imaginations astir with visions of Messianic possibilities."
-Still, while most Jewish intellectuals were unrestrained in their support of the Russian Revolution of 1905, Peretz's view was more reserved, focusing more on the pogroms that took place within the Revolution, and concerned that the Revolution's universalist ideals would leave little space for Jewish non-conformism.
+While most Jewish intellectuals were unrestrained in their support of the Russian Revolution of 1905, Peretz's view was more reserved, focusing more on the pogroms that took place within the Revolution, and concerned that the Revolution's universalist ideals would leave little space for Jewish non-conformism.

-Some of Peretz's most important works are Oyb Nisht Nokh Hekher ("If not Higher") and the short story "Bontshe Shvayg" ("Bontsche the Silent").
-"Bontsche" is the story of an extremely meek and modest man, downtrodden, abused and neglected during his life on earth, but exalted by the angels when he arrives in heaven because he never complained, fought back, or protested the treatment he was subjected to while still alive.
-As his reward for his long-suffering life without a peep of complaint, the angels offer him anything at all that is in their power to give him.
+Some of Peretz's most notable works are Oyb Nisht Nokh Hekher ("If not Higher") and the short story "Bontshe Shvayg" ("Bontsche the Silent").
+"Bontsche" is the story of a meek and modest man, downtrodden, abused and neglected during his life on earth, but exalted by the angels when he arrives in heaven because he never complained, fought back, or protested the treatment he was subjected to while still alive.
+As his reward for his long-suffering life without any complaint, the angels offer him anything at all that is in their power to give him.
 While the angels expected him to ask for something profound such as the arrival of the messiah and/or the redemption, which they would have granted him, instead all his abused and downtrodden imagination can muster is to ask for "a warm roll with a little bit of butter every morning."
-Of course the angels are shocked and saddened, but the prosecutor laughs.
+The angels are shocked and saddened, but the prosecutor laughs.
 There is no ambiguity here.
-The ending is a powerful, almost shocking, critique on what Peretz believes is the misguided Jewish elevation as an ideal to accept stoically every blow, persecution, injustice and deprivation that has been the fate of the Jews since their exile from their homeland in the 1st and 2nd centuries CE.
+The ending is a critique, considered by some critics as powerful and shocking on what Peretz considered the misguided Jewish elevation as an ideal to accept stoically every blow, persecution, injustice and deprivation that has been the fate of the Jews since their exile from their homeland in the 1st and 2nd centuries CE.
 It is a powerful call to the Jews to get up out of the gutter and realize they can take their lives and future into their own hands and imagine a better life.